Mina Bizic: Research

 During her investigations into marine and lake snow, Bizic and her collaborators developed a novel experimental device, a flow-through rolling tank, which facilitates long-term experiments on marine and lake snow while addressing biases inherent in closed systems, commonly referred to as the bottle effect.
 Using this device, Bizic demonstrated that microbial degradation of marine snow takes longer than predicted using closed experimental systems.
 This finding implies that the biological carbon pump may sequester more carbon than experimentally estimated.

 In a subsequent study, Bizic and her colleagues conducted the first research utilizing molecular tools to focus on individual marine and lake snow particles rather than pooling thousands together.
 This groundbreaking study revealed that particles from the same source are colonized by different bacteria, in what appears to be a stochastic colonization process.
 Furthermore, the study highlighted that, at the early stages of colonization, bacterial succession is primarily driven by competition rather than a change in the quality of available organic matter.

 In parallel with her work on marine and lake snow, Bizic has delved into aerobic methane production, a phenomenon known as "The Methane Paradox".
 This process is increasingly recognized as a significant source of the potent greenhouse gas methane in aquatic systems.
 Bizic and her colleagues were the first to demonstrate the conversion of methylamines to methane under aerobic conditions.
 This process was later comprehensively characterized by Wang and colleagues.
 Subsequently, Bizic and her team revealed that cyanobacteria, the most abundant photosynthetic organisms on Earth, emit methane as a byproduct of photosynthesis.
 The implications of this discovery were explored by Bizic in a subsequent opinion paper.

 Recognition and activities

 In 2022, Bizic was elected to the Board of Directors of the Association for the Sciences of Limnology and Oceanography (ASLO).
-She currently serves as a member at large and chairs the Early Career committee of ASLO, organizing activities for the benefit of early career scientists such as the promotion of early creer scientist from historically excluded groups as well as organizing webinars to improve the mental well-being of scientists.
+She currently serves as a member at large and chairs the Early Career committee of ASLO, organizing activities for the benefit of early career scientists such as the promotion of early career scientist from historically excluded groups as well as organizing webinars to improve the mental well-being of scientists.
 Bizic's contributions to aquatic research and to ASLO were further acknowledged when she was named an ASLO fellow in 2022.
+In 2026, she delivered a keynote lecture at the Methanocean international conference on recent developments in oxic methane production.